maread99/market_prices/docs/developers/serving_data.md

 For an explanation of how price data is served, including the definition of base intervals, see the data_availability.ipynb tutorial and the 'Serving Price Data' section of `prices.base.PricesBase.__doc__`.

 ## Data providers

-The vast bulk of `market_prices` is data-source agnostic, provided for by the PricesBase Abstract Base Class.
+The vast bulk of `market_prices` is data-source agnostic.
 Price sources can be added by subclassing `PricesBase` and concreting the abstract methods and attributes as described by `PricesBase.__doc__`.

-Currently (Feb 2022) the yahoo API (via [yahooquery](https://yahooquery.dpguthrie.com/) is the only price source supported, implemented as the `PricesYahoo` class.
-This serves as the default 'out-of-the-box' source.
+Currently (Nov 2022) the yahoo API (via [yahooquery](https://yahooquery.dpguthrie.com/) is the only price source supported, implemented as the `PricesYahoo` class.
+This serves as the default 'out-the-box' data source.

 On incorporating a further data provider it will be necessary to review `PricesYahoo` for potential common functionality that can be refactored back to either `PricesBase` or a common intermediary subclass.
 Also, it will be necessary to review `PricesBase` class for functionality that was assumed common although which, given the perspective of other providers, may prove unique to Yahoo or more appropriate to include to an intermediary class.

 ### What does a provider have to provide?
 `market_prices` requires that the data source provides OHLCV data (open, high, low, close, volume).

 A source will provide OHLCV prices at one or more interval.
 For example [yahooquery](https://yahooquery.dpguthrie.com/) provides for requesting historic prices at one of the following intervals: